Jakejamesreid/Coronavirus_Dashboard/README.md

 The tooltip did not get displayed when using a touch enabled device.
 This is a bug from the [svgMap](https://github.com/StephanWagner/svgMap) project.
 I have fixed this issue and also pushed a [fix](https://github.com/StephanWagner/svgMap/pulls) to the repo for the original project.

 ### Issues

 There appears to be an issue with the dataset that is used for the Graphs page as the value for the daily confirmed recoveries is the same as the total confirmed recoveries.

 To send a daily newsletter I would either need a backend to send the newsletter at a sopecific time each day or I would have to use a paid plan on an email marketing platform such as Mailchimp.

+The [dataset](https://opendata-geohive.hub.arcgis.com/datasets/d9be85b30d7748b5b7c09450b8aede63_0?geometry=-29.217%2C51.133%2C12.597%2C55.710&page=188) for populating the county data does not contain any data for deaths or recoveries even those these parameters are available.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.